-The BRR actively donates money each year towards injured rider's funds, high school scholorships, trail maintenance projects and the US Team's efforts at the ISDE.
+The BRR actively donates money each year towards injured rider's funds, high school scholarships, trail maintenance projects and the US Team's efforts at the ISDE.

 About the Idaho City 100

-The 2020 Idaho City 100 is a 2-Day, AMA sanctioned Reliability Enduro (FIM rules).
+The 2022 Idaho City 100 is a 2-Day, AMA sanctioned Reliability Enduro (FIM rules).
 Riders can ride BOTH days or just Saturday only or just Sunday only.
-Scores are posted for each individual day, as well as, your combined score for both days for those who ride both days.
+Scores are posted for each individual day.
 The Idaho City 100 is a national level event over difficult terrain.